 - Yellowish or greenish discharge from the vagina or penis

-Gonorrhea can also infect the eye or rectum, which can present different symptoms.
-Symptoms of eye infection often include burning, itching or discharge from the eye.
+Gonorrhea can also infect the eye or rectum and present with different symptoms.
+Symptoms of eye infection often include burning, itching or eye discharge.
 Symptoms of rectal infection can include discharge, itching and painful bowel movements.

 If you’re experiencing any of the above symptoms, you should get tested immediately.
 Even if you don’t have gonorrhea, these symptoms could be signs of a different STD or infection.

 So, how do I know if I have gonorrhea?

-Because gonorrhea can be asymptomatic, and symptomtoms of gonorrhea can look like symptoms of other infections, the only way to know is to get Gonorrhea testing.
-If you experience any symptoms that you think could be related to gonorrhea, you should get tested as soon as possible, and you should always get tested if you learn a partner or past partner has been diagnosed with gonorrhea.
+Because gonorrhea can be asymptomatic or symptoms of gonorrhea can look like other infection symptoms, the only way to know is to get Gonorrhea testing.
+If you experience any symptoms that you think could be related to gonorrhea, you should get tested as soon as possible.
+You should always get tested if you learn a partner or past partner has been diagnosed with gonorrhea.
 Getting tested regularly as a part of safer sex practices is key to knowing if you have gonorrhea and making sure you don’t spread it to your partners.